zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 5. Enter your username and password, and click **Sign in**.
 This opens the Oracle Machine Learning user interface homepage.

-6. On your Oracle Machine Learning homepage, click **AutoML**.
+6. On your Oracle Machine Learning homepage, click **AutoML** in the Quick Actions section.

 	![Homepage](images/homepage_automl.png)

-   If you add another paragraph, add 3 spaces before the line.

 ## Task 2: Create an Experiment